billpg/HashBack/README.md

 At the end of the day, the Issuer has the Bearer token and passes it to the Initiator.
 A third party can't eaves-drop because TLS protects the channel.

-### How long should a beaer token last until expiry?
+### How long should a bearer token last until expiry?
 Up to you but (finger in the air) I'd go for an hour.
 If the exchange takes too long, remember you can do it in advance and have the Beaerer token ready if needed.

 ## A brief security analysis